Information on Indigenous health assessments and follow up services for Aboriginal and Torres Strait Islander patients.

 The practitioner should offer the patient a written report including any recommendations on the health assessment.
 If the patient agrees, the practitioner may provide relevant extracts, to the patient’s carer.

 This flowchart shows the process for completing an Aboriginal and Torres Strait Islander health assessment and follow up services.

-- GP completes a health assessment and claims item 715
+The eligible practitioner completes a health assessment and claims items 228 or 715.

-- helping the GP – GPs determine if they need a practice nurse, Aboriginal health worker or Aboriginal and Torres Strait Islander health practitioner to help collect information
+The eligible practitioner determines if a practice nurse, Aboriginal health worker or Aboriginal and Torres Strait Islander health practitioner can help collect information.

-- GPs can refer patients for up to 5 follow up allied health services in total per calendar year, if identified in the health assessment
+An eligible practitioner can refer patients for up to 5 follow up allied health services per calendar year, if identified in the health assessment.

-Generally, the patient's usual doctor undertakes the health assessment.
-When undertaking a health assessment, make sure you consider the following:
+Generally, the patient's usual doctor does the health assessment.

-- GPs must explain what's involved in the health assessment to patients, parents or carers
+- eligible practitioners must explain what's involved in the health assessment to patients, parents or carers

 - patients must give their consent for the health assessment and for their personal information to be collected